NathStevo97/certifications-notes/vmware/vmware-tanzu/05_Troubleshooting/03_Lab-15_Using-Crash-Diagnostics.md

 # 5.3 - Lab 15

-Tags: Done

-# Install the Crash Diagnostics CLI
+## Install the Crash Diagnostics CLI

 1. Using the terminal, navigate to the `Downloads` directory.